Divisibility by $p$ for Markoff-like Surfaces: Counterexamples

 The moves $m_1$ and $m_2$ generate a dihedral group of order $2\ord(\lambda)$, where $m_1m_2$ acts as a rotation and $m_2$ acts as a reflection.
 In both cases the identity fixes all elements of the conic, where in the $(*,*,1)$ situation there are $p\pm1$ points and in the $(*,*,0)$ situation there are $2(p-1)$ or 0 points depending on whether or not $\sqrt{5} \in \F_p$.
 In both scenarios, the non-trivial rotations fix nothing.
 On the conic $(*,*,1)$, each reflection has either $2$ or $0$ fixed points, depending on whether the quadratic $5x_2^2-9$ has roots in $\F_p$.

 Therefore the total number of fixed points for $(*,*,1)$ is

 and dividing by $2\ord(\lambda)$ gives the number of orbits as claimed.

 On the conic $(*,*,0)$, each reflection has 0 fixed points.
 This is because each triple is already fixed by $m_3$.
-The existence of a double fixed point on a triple with third coordinate equal to 0 would imply $a_3^2=4$, which is not true if $p>5$ since $a_3^2=9$.
-The result follows since the total number of fixed points is $0$ if there is no $\sqrt{5}$ in $\F_p$ or $2(p-1)$ if there is. \end{proof}
+By Lemma~\ref{lemma:N=1 iff a_i^2=4}, the existence of a double fixed point on a triple with third coordinate equal to 0 would imply $a_3^2=4$, which is not true if $p>5$ since $a_3^2=9$.
+The result follows since the total number of fixed points is $0$ if $\sqrt{5} \not \in \F_p$ or $2(p-1)$ otherwise. \end{proof}

 Proposition~\ref{prop:00-3} implies that the conic $(*,*,0)$, if non-empty, always breaks into at least two pieces.
 As a concrete example where the $(*,*,\pm1)$ pieces decompose further, consider $p=89$.
 Taking $z=\pm 1$ gives the conic